ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `training_statistics.json` - a file containing records of all measures and losses for each epoch.
 - `model` - a directory containing model hyper-parameters, weights, checkpoints and logs (for TensorBoard).

-The model definition can be provided either as a string (`--config`) or as YAML file (`--config_file`).
+The configuration can be provided either as a string (`--config`) or as YAML file (`--config_file`).
-Details on how to write your model definition are provided in the [Model Definition](#model-definition) section.
+Details on how to write your configuration are provided in the [Configuration](#configuration) section.

 During training Ludwig saves two sets of weights for the model, one that is the weights at the end of the epoch where the best performance on the validation